Golden toad: Extinction

-The Global Amphibian Assessment (GAA) listed 427 species as "critically endangered" in its extensive analysis, including 122 species that could be “possibly extinct”.
+The Global Amphibian Assessment (GAA) listed 427 species as "critically endangered" in its extensive analysis, including 122 species that could be "possibly extinct".
 A majority of species, including the golden toad, have declined in numbers even in seemingly undisturbed environments.
 As late as 1994, five years after the last sighting, researchers still hoped that I. periglenes continued to live in burrows, as similar toad species have lifespans of up to twelve years.
 By 2004 IUCN listed the species as extinct, after an evaluation involving Savage (who had first discovered them 38 years earlier).
 IUCN's conclusion was based on the lack of sightings since 1989 and the "extensive searching" that had been done since without result.
 In August 2010 a search organised by the Amphibian Specialist Group of the International Union for Conservation of Nature, aiming to verify the status of various species of frogs thought to be extinct in the wild, failed to find evidence of surviving specimens.

+The golden toad was last seen in 1989 and it was declared extinct in 2005.

 Since records of golden toads were consistently collected, their rapid disappearance was well documented, yet the causes remain poorly understood.
 After 1989, there have been no verified documented sightings.
 The disappearance was originally attributed to a severe neotropical drought in 1987–1988, but other factors have since been treated as more likely causes.
 The IUCN has given numerous possible reasons for the species' extinction, including its "restricted range, global warming, chytridiomycosis and airborne pollution".
 Jennifer Neville examined the different hypotheses explaining the extinction in her article "The Case of the Golden Toad: Weather Patterns Lead to Decline", and concluded that Crump's El Niño hypothesis is "clearly supported" by the available data.
 In her article, Neville discussed the flaws in other hypotheses explaining the toad's decline.
 The UV-B radiation theory, which suggests that the decline in golden toads resulted from an increase in UV-B radiation, has little evidence supporting it because there was no high elevation UV-B radiation recorded, also, there is little evidence that an increase in UV-B radiation would have an effect on anurans.
 Another theory is that the anuran water loss from dry conditions helped cause high mortality rates among adults, although this point is hotly contested.